Grasu-Lucian/Proiect-Licenta_/Backend/Journal.md

 - Added the jsonwebtoken package for managing JWT tokens.
 - Added the mysql2 package for connecting to the MySQL database.
 - Added the sequelize package for interacting with the MySQL database.

+## Second commit
+- Added connection to the DB using the Sequelize library.